aphalo/gginnards/README.md

 the console and generates no graphic output.
-As it takes as argument a summary function, it allows great flexibility in how `data` is displayed. `geom_debug()` is useful at any time when one needs to check what variables are returned by a statistics.
+As it takes as argument a summary function, it allows great flexibility in how `data` is displayed. `geom_debug()` is useful at any time when one needs to check what variables are returned by statistics.
 Many statistics are well documented and always return the same variables.
 For other statistics even if well documented the returned variables in `data` vary depending on grouping and/or the arguments passed to them, in which case this